Delivering the Young Leaders' Scheme

 Set-up 2: The ESYL Unit meet every other Thursday.
 In this time they usually aim to run one module and go through any questions the ESYLs might have.

 Set-up 3: Three Districts join together to run a joint ESYL weekend.
 This means that they have a larger number of ESYLs.
 They run the modules over three weekends a year.
-As an alternative, you could also run training as a County/Region/Area over a number of weekends.
+As an alternative, you could also run learning as a County/Region/Area over a number of weekends.

 Safeguarding

-Whilst an ESYL is working within a section, the section leader is responsible for their safety and welfare.
+Whilst an ESYL is working within a section, the section team leader is responsible for their safety and welfare.
 It’s important to remember that, despite being in a position of responsibility, an ESYL is still a young person.

 ESYLs should never be left alone with a section, should always be supported, and must not be counted in the section’s adult to young person ratios.
 It's important to have an in-touch process in place, and to be aware of any medical details and contact details relating to the ESYL.